 - Day 03: Fly to Bhadrapur (45 minutes approx) and drive to Ilam (3 hours 16 minutes approx, 97.3 km)

-With an early wake up call, you will get ready and be transferred to the airport from where you will fly to Bhadrapur.
+With an early wake-up call, you will get ready and be transferred to the airport from where you will fly to Bhadrapur.
 Landing at Bhadrapur there will be a vehicle waiting for us which will drive us to Ilam.
 It is a famous destination for natural scenery and landscapes, tea production, and diverse agricultural economy.
-We will stay the night here and prepare ourselves for tomorrow’s trek.
+We will stay overnight at Ilam and prepare ourselves for tomorrow’s trek.

-Scenic drive to Ilam; i.e. tea cultivated land, landscapes and beautiful natural scene.
+- Scenic drive to Ilam; i.e. tea cultivated the land, landscapes, and beautiful natural scene.

 - Day 04: Drive to Taplegunj (5 hours), trek to Mitlung (921m/3,021 feet) Approx 3 1/2 hours walk

 We leave Ilam early in the morning and drive to Taplejung through cardamom and tea cultivated area.
-The scenic drive offers you a first glimpse of Mt.
+The scenic drive offers you the first glimpse of Mt.
 Kanchenjunga and Mt.
 Jannu.
 In addition, you get to see pasture land and small villages.
-Then we begin to trek along paved road for one hour and take a gradual steep descent to the Tamor River that takes us to the village of Mitlung.
+Then we begin to trek along the paved road for one hour and take a gradual steep descent to the Tamur River that takes us to the village of Mitlung.
 We stay overnight in Mitlung.

 - Drive all the way through cardamom and tea area.